 - To attract a younger generation of employees with newer technology and be able to train quickly

-- To integrate with today's advanced applications, giving you the tools to stay ahead of the competition
+- To integrate with today's advanced applications, giving you the tools to stay ahead of the competition, such as an integrated e-Commerce sales channel

 - Because you're unhappy with your current software vendor and want to establish a partnership with a more customer-centric company